Benefits

 See what applies in the event of absence, holidays and periods abroad.

-In order to receive AAP, you need to participate in the activities you have agreed with NAV.
+In order to receive AAP, you need to participate in the activities you have agreed with Nav.

 If you are unable to participate in the agreed activity due to short-term illness, you are still entitled to AAP.
 If you have to interrupt a work-oriented activity or other activities for a long time due to illness, we will assess whether your activity plan should be changed.

-In order to receive AAP, you need to participate in the activities you have agreed with NAV.
+In order to receive AAP, you need to participate in the activities you have agreed with Nav.

 Being on holiday while you are receiving AAP means that you